 - reject onerous proof of identity or citizenship requirements;

-- reduce the use of provisional voting through improved voter registration procedures and by removing impediments to casting regular ballots;
+- reduce the use of provisional voting by improving voter registration procedures and removing impediments to casting regular ballots; and

-- ensure that voters stay on the rolls when they move within the state.
+- establish uniform, nondiscriminatory rules for accurately purging voter registration lists that ensure voters remain on the rolls when they move within the state.